 Coming full circle, British Australians undeniably have a legitimate claim to our land and country, in a manner not far detached from the rights of ethnic Poles to Poland, or ethnic Chinese to China.

 Some may perceive hypocrisy in my endorsement of past movements of British people to Australia, yet open rejection of the mass immigration of other cultures here in the modern era.

 However, it is not hypocrisy, nor ignorance that culminates in this perspective.
 In fact it is my knowledge of history, our rightful place, and the reality of demographics which informs me.
 Further, we should be levelheaded and open about placing our own people first, as every other healthy, everlasting group does.

 Consider: why does Mexico explicitly endorse ethnonationalism at home, but simultaneously abets the Hispanic conquest of the American South West?

 And why does Israel espouse ethnonationalism for Jews, but is reluctant to grant Palestinians their own country?

-Because these countries understand that demographics is destiny, and are not afraid of putting their own people first.
+Because these countries are not afraid of putting their own people first.